blw-ofag-ufag/crops/README.md

 2. Run the ETL pipeline `sh scripts/etl.sh`
 3. Check out the results on LINDAS.

-# Data Mapping and Unification
+# Data mapping and unification

 Data about crops is often sourced from various systems, which can lead to duplicate entries for the same real-world concept.
 To create a clean and unified dataset, we employ a mapping process to consolidate these duplicates.